-Sarah Speedie was a full-time stay-at-home mum and, when her children reached an age where she could carve out time for herself she chose to embark on a new journey – one that would reignite her passion for learning and storytelling.
-Sarah enrolled in the Writing Picture Books course at the Australian Writers' Centre.
+Ask Sarah Speedie just a few years ago if she ever would have thought she'd have a growing collection of published picture books under her belt, and you'd probably be met with laughter.
+As a full-time stay-at-home mum, she had plenty of ‘life stuff' on her plate – however, when her children reached an age where she could carve out time for herself she chose to embark on a new journey.
+Sarah enrolled in the Writing Picture Books course at the Australian Writers' Centre and it was a decision that would reignite her passion for learning and storytelling.

 “I was looking for a course that would suit someone who knew absolutely nothing about writing a picture book or the publishing industry,” she says.
 Sarah was also drawn to the flexibility of the online course.
 “Life gets busy, and I wanted to study at my own pace and at times that suited me.”

-And life has become even busier for Sarah – she has now published three picture books with three more on the way!
-Her latest picture book is Boss Cat, out now with HarperCollins.
+And life has become even busier for Sarah – she has now published four picture books and deals for more on the way!
+Her picture book Wild About Book Week was published by Larrikin House in 2024, while Our Beautiful World (published by New Frontier Publishing) is due out April 2025.

 “The Writing Picture Books course and the Writing Picture Books Masterclass gave me the knowledge to be able to confidently write and submit manuscripts to publishers.
 Without that knowledge, I would not be where I am today.”